danielsaidi/website_danielsaidi/collections/_posts/2022/2022-11-16-using-complex-gestures-in-a-scroll-view.md

         .gesture(DragGesture(...))  // Must go here
 }
 .buttonStyle(style)
-.gesture(DragGesture(...))  // This will not work!
+.gesture(DragGesture(...))  // <-- This will not work!!!
 ```

-However, adding a `DragGesture` to the view means that it will start to conflict with the button style.
+However, adding a `DragGesture` to the view means that it will conflict with the button style.
 For instance, quickly tapping the button will only trigger the button action and not the style.

-This means that we must handle double taps in both the button and the style.
+This means that we must handle double taps for both the button and the style.
 Also, since this new drag gesture will once again block scrolling, we must add a tap gesture before it to force a delay.
 This adds even more complexities since a tap gesture, a drag gesture and a button style must now work together.

 Adding drag gestures turned out to open a can of worms.
 Since the different parts of the code must handle the same functionality in different cases, I had to make the code more complex to avoid duplication.
 It works great, but became more complex than I expected.

 ## Conclusion

-`ScrollViewGestureButton` lets you apply multiple gestures to a single button.
-You can detect presses, releases outside and inside, long presses, double taps, etc. with a single `DragGesture`.
+`ScrollViewGestureButton` lets you apply multiple gesture actions to a button with a single `DragGesture`, that works in a `ScrollView`.

-I have added `ScrollViewGestureButton` to my [SwiftUIKit]({{project.url}}) library.
+I have added a `ScrollViewGestureButton` to my [SwiftUIKit]({{project.url}}) library.
 You can find the source code [here]({{project.url}}{{page.source}}).
 If you decide to give it a try, I'd be very interested in hearing what you think.